lileskimo/statify/README.md

   Artist genres are fetched via the Spotify API, and tracks are categorized by their primary artist’s top genre.

 - **3D Spatial Layout**:
   Tracks are distributed in a 3D orbit using Three.js and React Three Fiber.
-Genres occupy distinct sectors, with proximity to the center reflecting popularity.
+Genres occupy distinct sectors.

 - **Dynamic Sphere Scaling**:
-  Sphere sizes correspond to listen scores, with larger invisible hitboxes for better hover detection.
+  Sphere sizes correspond to listen scores, with larger invisible hitboxes for better click detection.

 - **Interactive Tooltips**:
-  Hovering a sphere displays metadata via Drei’s `<Html>` at the sphere’s 3D position.
+  Clicking a sphere displays metadata via Drei’s `<Html>` at the sphere’s 3D position.

 - **Spotify Linking**:
-  Clicking a sphere opens the track on Spotify in a new tab.
+  Clicking a sphere opens the track tooltip with details and Spotify link for the associated song.

 - **Session-Scoped Data**:
   Access tokens and data are stored in `sessionStorage` and cleared on logout or tab close.